hashicorp/consul/website/source/docs/agent/basics.html.markdown

 eventually (usually within seconds) detect that the node has died and will notify the cluster that the node has _failed_.

+It is especially important that a server node be allowed to gracefully leave, so that there will be a minimal impact on availablity as the server leaves the consensus quorum.

-The difference between a node _failing_ and a node _leaving_ may not be important for your use case.
+For client agents, the difference between a node _failing_ and a node _leaving_ may not be important for your use case.
 For example, for a web server and load balancer setup, both result in the same action: remove the web node from the load balancer pool.
 But for other situations, you may handle each scenario differently.